tgkim-kr/MRSi-AI/README.md

 The original cohort data used in this study are **not included** in this repository due to data-use restrictions and privacy considerations.

-The repository does not distribute the original individual-level data, dummy data, original variable names, or detailed input schema.
-Full end-to-end execution of the preprocessing and model-learning pipeline therefore requires authorized access to the original study data and the corresponding data specification.
+The repository includes synthetic example input files in `input_data/` only for testing the code pipeline.
+These files do not contain real participant-level information and do not reproduce the results reported in the study.

+Full end-to-end reproduction of the study results requires authorized access to the original study data and the corresponding data specification.
 This repository is intended to document and archive the source code used for preprocessing, feature engineering, data splitting, model training, and model evaluation.
-The public repository alone is not a fully executable reproduction package for users without access to the restricted study data.

 ---